 Splitting up your model

 Support for holes is best avoided by changing the print orientation.
-Removal of support in horizontal axis holes can often be difficult but by rotating the build direction by 90 degrees the need for support is eliminated.
-For components with multiple holes in different directions prioritize blind holes, then holes with the smallest to largest diameter, then criticality of hole size.
+Removal of support in horizontal axis holes can often be difficult, but by rotating the build direction 90 degrees, the need for support is eliminated.
+For components with multiple holes in different directions, prioritize blind holes, then holes with the smallest to largest diameter, then criticality of hole size.